alexeibex/alexeibex.github.io/Contracts.md

 #### Case: *[Raffles v.
 Wichelhaus](Link)*
+- K = Contract for Cotton arriving on a ship.
+- π contends wrong peerless and arrived late
+- ∆ contends timing had nothing to do with contract.
+Fulfilled the K, timing no part of the contract.
 <details><summary><i>Case Brief</i></summary>
   <ul>
-    <li><b>Overview:</b></li>
+    <li><b>Overview:</b>Conctract to sell cotton from a boat named "Peerless", issue arose out of cotton arriving from a different ship named "peerless" at a different time</li>
     <li><b>Facts:</b> Defendants agreed to buy cotton from the Plaintiffs from a ship named Peerless arriving at Liverpool from Bombay.
 Another ship named Peerless arrived at Liverpool from Bombay.
-Defendants refused to pay because it was the wrong ship.</li>
+Defendants refused to pay because it was the wrong ship.
+Two separate ships named peerless arriving at two different times.
+Buyer wanted the goods in a timely manner</li>
     <li><b>Issue:</b></li>
     <li><b>Rule:</b> If there are “latent ambiguities” (e.g., multiple ships named “Peerless”), courts will accept additional evidence of the parties’ intent.
 If there was no meeting of the minds, there was no contract.</li>
     <li><b>Conclusion:</b> Multiple ships of the same name and origin created a “latent ambiguity.”
 In light of that ambiguity, the court accepted evidence that the defendants meant one Peerless and the plaintiffs another.
 Held for the defendants.</li>